The Xbox Series X controller is great so far (especially the D-pad)

 This is a great D-pad.
 I get why some worry about it.
 You want the cross pattern that we’re all familiar with and trust.
 But this design works just as well as the Nintendo-style cross, and then it has a number of significant advantages.

 The most important thing for me in a D-pad is avoiding false positives.
 If I rock the D-pad up slightly while pressing right, I don’t want my character to start moving up.
 I was happy that the controller has a very prominent line of demarcation between its directions.
-You have to press diagonal with a purpose to actually active the diagonal button.
+You have to press diagonal with a purpose to actually activate the diagonal button.

 But that doesn’t mean this direction input requires extra effort to control.
 It has a concave shape that simplifies quick direction changes.
 This is a huge improvement for me, because I’ve found recently that I could switch inputs faster with an analog stick, and this changes that.